This post may contain affiliate links, view our disclosure policy.

 On Day 1 in Glacier National Park, focus on the first portion of Going-to-the-Sun Road (from west to east) starting in West Glacier at mile 0.

-Begin driving the Going-to-the-Sun Road and follow the signs to Apgar Village located 2-miles into the drive.
+Begin driving the Going-to-the-Sun Road and follow the signs to Apgar Village which is located 2 miles into the drive.

 Apgar Village & Apgar Visitor Center